twitter/rpc-perf/README.md

 ```

 This will produce a binary at `../target/release/rpc-perf` which can be run in-place or copied to a
-more convenient location on your system.
+A more convenient location on your system.

 ## Configuration

 rpc-perf is configured through a combination of a TOML config file and command line parameters.
-If
-an option is specified in both the config file and on the command line, the command line wins.
+If an option is specified in both the config file and on the command line, the command line wins.
 See
-the `--help` and the example configurations in `rpc-perf/configs` to learn more about configuration.
+the `--help` and the example configurations in `RPC-perf/configs` to learn more about configuration.

 ## Sample Usage